nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 It has been quite some time since a flaw like this was found in an iPhone however it is worth pointing out an instance of this from the past.
 When Apple manufactured the iPhone 4, there was a flaw in the boot process that allowed an attacker to boot an unverified boot disk.
 This allowed any attacker with physical access to boot the device into a modified version of iOS that disabled the pass code and allowed full access to the operating system and the data on the device.

-This flaw was obviosuly fixed in the next release of the iPhone but anyone using that device was at risk and have very little mitigations they could employ.
+This flaw was obviously fixed in the next release of the iPhone but anyone using that device was at risk and have very little mitigations they could employ.

 Considering the history of CVEs in iOS, the sheer amount of new code that goes into each release and the ever increasing complexity of the device and operating system, it should be clear that iOS will continue to have security flaws which, if exploited, place the individual and enterprise at risk.